You are currently viewing How To Practice Warrior 1 Chair Pose (Virabhadrasana 1) – A Seated Yoga Pose for Beginners

 8. Hold this pose for 5-6 breaths or a few seconds and keep breathing.

 This Pose has many benefits for your physical and mental health.
 But there are some situations and physical conditions where you should avoid this pose.
-Always remember them before performing this pose that can prevent you from injury.
+Always remember them before performing this pose, which can prevent you from injury.

-• Recent injuries in your ankles, knees, shoulders, and hips avoid this pose.
+• Recent injuries in your ankles, knees, shoulders, and hips should be avoided in this pose.

 • A person with hypertension or high or low blood pressure avoids this pose.

 • Use a stable and sturdy chair to perform this pose.
-An unstable and wobbling chair can cause falling.
+An unstable and wobbly chair can cause falling.

-• A person with severe balancing issues, migraine, vertigo, and dizziness avoid this pose.
+• A person with severe balancing issues, migraine, vertigo, and dizziness should avoid this pose.

 • Bound Hands Humble Warrior-1